SV-ROS/intro_to_ros/README.md

 ## Sources

 This project is derived from the repository located at <https://github.com/SV-ROS/intro_to_ros>.
-I leveraged the aformentioned project perviously and found it to be very useful.
+I leveraged the project previously and found it to be very useful.
 This project leverages much of the code included in that project and originally created by created by Michael Ferguson.
 It interacts with most of the Neato API and has some clever logic that allows it to interact with a serial port without compromising the main thread for ROS.

 I learned of the above package from a [Servo Magazine article](https://www.servomagazine.com/magazine/article/neato-ros-robot-navigation).
 They include instructions to expand on the readme in the above repository which helped me.
 I included those instructions where applicable in the below instructions.

 This makes use of the ubiquity robotics image.
-This saved an enourmous amount of time and makes the process far easier.
-Thier image is excellent.
+This saved an enormous amount of time and makes the process far easier.
+Their image is excellent.
 I don't have one if their physical products but I would imagine they are equally great.
 Thank you ubiquity robotics.
 If you are looking for a robot base you can check out their products at <ubiquityrobotics.com>

 Several of the tasks below were researched and found on various sites.
 I sourced those references.
 Thank you all for your contributions.

 ## Setup

 This setup makes use of two computers; A raspberry pi and another computer such as a laptop.
-In muy case I leveraged a Raspberry Pi 3 B+ and a laptop running Ubuntu 18.04.
+In my case I leveraged a Raspberry Pi 3 B+ (and a Pi 4 B on another) and a laptop running Ubuntu 18.04.
 The Raspberry Pi is the ROS master and interacts with the Neato Vac via USB.
-The secondard computer is used to control navigation of the robot through rviz.
+The second computer is used to control navigation of the robot through rviz.
 I suppose this secondary computer would not be necessary if you don't wish to create a map and have the robot navigate to locations.
 You could just drive it around with a controller or add additional ROS packages (or your own) to do other things.

 ### Raspberry Pi Setup

 1. Acquire a Raspberry Pi.
-I used a Model 3 B+ however i believe these instrctions will apply to other models as well.
+I used a Model 3 B+ or 4 B however I believe these instructions will apply to other models as well.
 1. Install the Ubiquity Robotics image 2020-11-07-ubiquity-xenial-lxde from https://downloads.ubiquityrobotics.com/pi.html
 1. Install on SD card using balenaEtcher following the instructions at the link above <https://www.balena.io/etcher/>
 1. Plug into usb power and boot